-The NanoFab provides researchers rapid access to a comprehensive suite of tools and processes for nanofabrication.
+The NanoFab provides researchers rapid access to a comprehensive suite of tools and processes for nanoscale fabrication and measurement.
 This world-class shared resource provides researchers with a unique combination of a simple application process, extensive tool and process development, hands-on training, and access to NIST-wide expertise in nanoscience and nanotechnology.

 The NanoFab features a large, dedicated cleanroom, with all the tools operated within an 8,000 square foot (750 m2) class 100 space, or in adjacent laboratories that have superior air quality along with vibration, temperature, and humidity control.
-Over 65 major tools are available for electron beam lithography, photolithography, nano–imprint lithography, laser writing and mask generation, field emission scanning electron microscopy, metal deposition, plasma etching, chemical vapor deposition, atomic layer deposition, and silicon micro/nano-machining.
+Over 80 major tools are available for electron beam lithography, photolithography, nano–imprint lithography, laser writing and mask generation, field emission scanning electron microscopy, metal deposition, plasma etching, chemical vapor deposition, atomic layer deposition, and silicon micro/nano-machining.
 The NanoFab is accessible through a straightforward application process designed to get projects started in a few weeks.
-It is open from 7 am to 7 pm, Monday through Friday.
-(Operating hours will be expanded to midnight in July of 2010.)
+It is open from 7 am to midnight, Monday through Friday.
 See the NanoFab web page and contact the NanoFab Manager for detailed guidance on NanoFab access policies, procedures, and costs.